-A veteran of more than 40 years of coaching at all levels of basketball, Lenny Carlson is in his seventh year serving on the Augusta University coaching staff.
+A veteran of more than 40 years of coaching at all levels of basketball, Lenny Carlson is in his eighth year serving on the Augusta University coaching staff.
 He returned in 2013-14 as a valuable aid to head coach Dip Metress and has played a prominent role in the development of the Jaguars as they continue to carry national recognition.

 Carlson was inducted into New England Basketball Hall of Fame on June 22, 2013 in Worcester, Mass.
 He was part of an induction class that included former UMass Head Men’s Basketball Coach John Calipari and renowned novelist, Harlan Coben, who was an outstanding player at Amherst.